-The Health Care Preservation Plan (HCPP) adopted by the OPERS Retirement Board on September 9, 2004, is effective on January 1, 2007.
-OPERS took additional actions to improve the solvency of the Health Care Fund in 2005 by creating a separate investment pool for health care assets.
-Member and employer contribution rates increased as of January 1, 2006, and January 1, 2007 which will allow additional funds to be allocated to the health care plan.
+The Health Care Preservation Plan (HCPP) adopted by the OPERS Retirement Board on September 9, 2004, was effective on January 1, 2007.
+Member and employer contribution rates increased as of January 1, 2006, and January 1, 2007, and January 1, 2008 which allowed additional funds to be allocated to the health care plan.